kylejones200/psis_4700_applied_ai/webslides/topic_Vector-Stores-Yesterday's-Breakthrough.md

 ## The Players

-Pinecone: hosted, easy to use, integrated with LangChain.
+Pinecone: hosted, easy to use, integrated with LangChain
-Weaviate: open-source, schema-based, extensible.
+Weaviate: open-source, schema-based, extensible
-Milvus: performance-focused, scalable.
+Milvus: performance-focused, scalable
 They competed to become the "database of the AI era."

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.